The 16th Annual AOF Fashion Show & Gift Auction is on March 18th. Doors open at 6:30pm for the Gift Auction. Show starts

-As of June, 2013 the program has one hundred thirty three students.
+As of June, 2019 the program has one hundred seventy five students.
 Applications are available on the AOF website, which is found through the school’s website.
 The time to apply is usually during the student’s freshmen or sophomore year and applications are accepted on an ongoing basis.
 There is no application deadline, but the sooner you apply, the better.
 The future of the AOF at Manasquan is obviously a bright one and the MHS Academy would like to thank all advisory board members, volunteers, parents and students for their support throughout the year.

 The Academy of Finance will prepare students for the "real-world" environment and features

 - Specialized curriculum and classroom activities